expo/expo/docs/versions/unversioned/guides/preloading-and-caching-assets.md

 title: Preloading & Caching Assets
 ---

-In order to keep the loading screen visible while we cache our assets, we render [Expo.AppLoading](../sdk/app-loading.html#app-loading) and only that component until everything is ready.
+Assets are cached differently depending on where they're stored and how they're used.
+This guide offers best practices for making sure you only download assets when you need to.
+In order to keep the loading screen visible while caching assets, it's also a good idea to render [Expo.AppLoading](../sdk/app-loading.html#app-loading) and only that component until everything is ready.
+See also: [Offline Support](./offline-support.html).

-For images that we have saved to our local filesytem, we can use `Expo.Asset.fromModule(image).downloadAsync()` to download and cache the image.
-For web images, we can use `Image.prefetch(image)`.
-Continue referencing the image normally, eg. with `<Image source={require('path/to/image.png')} />`.
+For images that saved to the local filesytem, use `Expo.Asset.fromModule(image).downloadAsync()` to download and cache the image.
+There is also a [loadAsync()](../sdk/asset.html#expoassetloadasyncmodules) helper method to cache a batch of assets.

+For web images, use `Image.prefetch(image)`.
+Continue referencing the image normally, e.g. with `<Image source={require('path/to/image.png')} />`.

 Fonts are preloaded using `Expo.Font.loadAsync(font)`.
 The `font` argument in this case is an object such as the following: `{OpenSans: